-The simplest answer to why Pfizer is selling their Consumer Healthcare division is to free up cash for new acquisitions.
+The simplest answer to why Pfizer is selling its Consumer Healthcare division is to free up cash for new acquisitions.
 This is an integral component for today’s Brand Drug Manufacturer.

 Lack of Synergy: How Much OTCs and Pharmaceuticals Differ

 OTC products are mostly consumer products with only a few aspects being similar to pharmaceuticals.
 Once the product is brought to market (granted FDA permission through NDA or Monograph) and labeling is addressed, the product functions exactly like a consumer product.
 Specifically, the branding, advertising, marketing, pricing, and retail/distribution channels for OTCs are very similar to traditional consumer retail products.

 CASE STUDY, Pfizer’s Nexium: Pfizer announced their agreement with AstraZeneca for acquiring Nexium OTC rights in August 2012 (link: goo.gl/mD2Jyi).
 Part of their agreement included that Pfizer would ultimately win FDA approval in March 2014 (link: goo.gl/2fwpo6).
 Per Pfizer, the adjusted Research & Guidance Expense increased by $250M.
-After the FDA approval and routine labeling process, Pfizer utilized their core competency in consumer products: branding, advertising, marketing, pricing and retail/distribution channels.
+After the FDA approval and routine labeling process, Pfizer utilized its core competency in consumer products: branding, advertising, marketing, pricing and retail/distribution channels.

 The Power of Private-Labeling & the Move-Away from Traditional Brands

 A possibility of Pfizer’s lackluster growth in their Consumer Healthcare division is the drastic change in consumer preferences and how consumers get what they want.
 There has been an explosion of natural, healthy and authentic products all delivered right to your door dubbed “digitally native vertical brand,” (see: $1B Dollar Shave Club, AmazonBasics, $310M Bonobos, $1B+ Warby Parker).